gilch/hissp/README.md

 Invoke the macro indirectly so the compiler sees it as a normal function.
 `((getattr hissp.basic.._macro_ "define") 'foo '"bar")` One could, of course, write a function or macro to automate this.

+But you can just look at the compiled output.
+It's indented, so it's not that hard to read.
+The compiler also helpfully includes a comment in the compiled output whenever it expands a macro.

 > There's no `for`?
 What about loops?